salsita/prism/docs/README.md

     const iterator = updater(undefined, { type: 'NonExistingAction' });

     // We ignore result of first `next()` call because we know
-    // that first value yielded in the reducer is Side Effect iterator.next();
+    // that first value yielded in the updater is Side Effect iterator.next();

     // Second call of `iterator.next()` will return appropriate mutated Model